AztecProtocol/aztec-connect-bridges/README.md

 1. A solidity bridge that interfaces with the protocol you are bridging to (e.g AAVE),
 2. tests in Solidity that test the bridge with production values and the deployed protocol that is currently on mainnet (you should test a range of assets, edge cases and use [Forge's fuzzing abilities](https://book.getfoundry.sh/forge/fuzz-testing.html)),
 3. tests cover the full contract, there are no untested functions or lines.
-4. implementation of the Typescript `bridge-data.ts` class that tells a frontend developer how to use your bridge.
-5. an explanation of the flows your bridge supports should be included as `spec.md`,
+4. an explanation of the flows your bridge supports should be included as `spec.md`,
-6. [NatSpec](https://docs.soliditylang.org/en/develop/natspec-format.html) documentation of all the functions in all the contracts which are to be deployed on mainnet,
+5. [NatSpec](https://docs.soliditylang.org/en/develop/natspec-format.html) documentation of all the functions in all the contracts which are to be deployed on mainnet,
-7. a deployment script to deploy the bridge with proper configuration,
+6. a deployment script to deploy the bridge with proper configuration,
-8. Subsidy contract has been integrated (see the [Subsidy integration section](#subsidy-integration) for details).
+7. Subsidy contract has been integrated (see the [Subsidy integration section](#subsidy-integration) for details).

 Before submitting a PR for a review make sure that the following is true: